gaow/rotation-2023/README.md

 ### Details

 The assignment for rotation is exactly the same as Project 2 --- please follow the detailed instructions there.
-The difference is the problem we address here: traditional QTL discovery typically focus on all the samples available to an investigator, assuming the effects of QTL in these samples are the same.
+The difference is the problem we address with this project: traditional QTL discovery typically focus on all the samples available to an investigator, assuming the effects of QTL in these samples are the same.
 However, it is also well known that QTL can act in context specific fashion.
 For example tissue, cell type, age, sex, and biomarkers of a person can have impact in the way the DNA variant regulates molecular phenotypes.
-A particularly interesting In our lab we curate and analyze QTL in brains and blood relevant to their role in blood-brain barrier and the regulation leading to neurodegenerative discorders.
+Of particular interest to our lab is curating and examining QTL in the brain and blood to investigate their influence on the blood-brain barrier and the regulatory processes associated with neurodegenerative disorders.

 Analysis outlined in Project 2 can be similarly applied for context specific QTL.
 To get started, please read Project 2 Details and Outcome and Next steps until April, 2024.